 - the Master of Arts, concentrating on social justice units.

-YTU offers an extensive range of units in social justice studies, and as well as the usual history, biblical and theological units, also specialises in pastoral studies and missology.
+YTU offers a range of units in social justice studies, and as well as the usual history, biblical and theological units, also specialises in pastoral studies and missiology.

 Among the social justice units offered at YTU, three are recommended:

 - Catholic Social Thought Overseas & in Australia